CA Cities Women's Caucus

 2nd Vice President

-Priya Bhat-Patel, Council Member, Carlsbad
+Priya Bhat-Patel, Mayor Pro Tem, Carlsbad

 Dr. Priya Bhat-Patel is a Council Member in the City of Carlsbad where she grew up and currently lives.
 A daughter of Indian immigrants, Priya is the first Indian American to be elected to City Council in the County of San Diego, and the youngest person ever to be elected to the Council in the City of Carlsbad.